 This website was made possible with the support of the MBI Group and founder H.E.
 Sheikh Mohamed Bin Issa Al Jaber

-The International Media Awards are held under the auspices of the International Council for Press and Broadcasting, the media wing of the Next Century Foundation
+The International Media Awards are held under the auspices of the International Communications Forum in partnership with the Next Century Foundation

 Peace Through Media Award – Recognises the work of established media figures who have a positive impact on coverage.

 PAT LANCASTER is the editor of Middle East Magazine.
 Pat joined a Fleet Street news agency specialising in the Middle East in the late 1970s.
 She has also worked for a Gulf government news agency, travelled extensively in the region conducting interviews for a selection of British andArab daily newspapers and magazines, and is the author of three books.
 She was the deputy editor of Gulf States Newsletter before joiningThe Middle East Magazine in the late 1980s, becoming editor in 1995.
 Pat purchased the magazine in 2011 to save it from closing down, and is now the magazine's editor-proprietor.